remotemobprogramming/remotemobprogramming.github.io/typist.md

 ## How to act as a typist

+The rest of the team develop software, using the typist as a smart voice-controlled input device.
 The typist shares the screen everybody is looking at.
 This means the typist has power.
 [But with great power comes great responsibility.](https://en.wikipedia.org/wiki/With_great_power_comes_great_responsibility)